 If you already have booster seats, you won’t be breaking the law using them – the new rules apply to new products only.
 However, given the safety issues, you might want to think about replacing any backless booster seats you currently use.

 Can I re-use my car seat for a younger child?

-You can do, yes.
+Yes, you can.
 And if there’s very little difference in their ages, there shouldn't be a problem.
-But it’s also worth bearing this in mind: plastic can get brittle with age.
+But it’s worth bearing in mind that plastic can get brittle with age.
 Older seats may have weaknesses you can’t see, especially if they’ve been stored in a cupboard for ages.
 Not only that, but older seats are less likely to be up to date in terms of safety standards.

 At the very least, if you’re re-using a seat, ask yourself these questions first: